-- Where the designated landing area is on the display side of the Crowd parallel to the approach. - 12.12 Where the designated landing approach and landing direction is towards a Crowd Line, no part of the landing area shall be closer than 30 metres from the Crowd Line. - 12.13 Where the designated landing area is adjacent to an area set aside for Spectators, it must be enclosed with rope, tape or fencing.
+- Where the designated landing area is on the display side of the Crowd Line, no part of that area shall be closer than 30 metres to the Crowd Line parallel to the approach. - 12.12 Where the designated landing approach and landing direction is towards a Crowd Line, no part of the landing area shall be closer than 30 metres from the Crowd Line. - 12.13 Where the designated landing area is adjacent to an area set aside for Spectators, it must be enclosed with rope, tape or fencing.
 In this case, the minimum designated landing area shall have a minimum of 60 metres available for landing into wind with at least 30 metres laterally.
 In addition